thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/README.md

 - **Airflow**: `airflow-init` runs database migrations and provisions the admin account defined in `.env`.
 The scheduler and webserver containers then start, unpause `name_stream_dag`, and trigger the producer every five minutes.
 - **Kafka**: the producer task calls `ensure_topic(...)`, so the `names_topic` topic is created on-demand—there is no need to pre-create it in the UI for local demos.
-- **Spark**: the `spark_streaming` service submits `spark_processing.py` to the Spark master as soon as Kafka and MinIO are healthy.
-Required connector JARs are baked into the custom image, so Structured Streaming can immediately sink Parquet data to MinIO.
+- **Spark**: the `spark_streaming` service submits `spark_processing.py` to the Spark master as soon as Kafka is healthy.
+Required connector JARs are baked into the custom image, so Structured Streaming can immediately sink newline-delimited JSON data to Amazon S3.
-- **MinIO**: a helper container provisions the `streaming-demo` bucket before Spark starts writing checkpoints and output files.

-Once all services report healthy, the system continuously demonstrates the end-to-end path (Random User API → Kafka → Spark → MinIO) without extra intervention.
+Once all services report healthy, the system continuously demonstrates the end-to-end path (Random User API → Kafka → Spark → S3) without extra intervention.

 ### 3. Optional manual commands (for debugging or learning)